jackexcellent/RACoP_LLM/document/contribution.md

-# Contributing to the project

-There is a list of pending issues in the [Issues tab](https://bitbucket.org/vipresearch/gaiola-stage-3/issues?status=new&status=open&status=submitted&is_spam=!spam) on BitBucket.
-It would be best to clear up these issues before working on new features.

-## Commits and commit messages
+# Commits and commit messages

 - Each commit should be a single logical change.
 Don't make several logical changes in one commit.
 For example, if a patch fixes a bug and optimizes the performance of a feature, split it into two separate commits.